Skip to main content

 Potential Damages You Can Recover Following a Pedestrian Accident

-After reviewing the facts of your case and getting an insight into how the accident has affected your life, we can begin to assess your damages, which might be:
+After reviewing the facts of your case and getting an insight into how the accident has affected your life, your Nevada personal injury lawyer can begin to assess your damages, which might be:

 • Past lost wages: Your injuries keep you from returning to work.